yihui/yihui.org/content/en/2018-08-07-25-years-of-data-science.md

 Are there R packages for these?

-I think the best part of the 67 page paper is near the end, which I believe is worth repeating for today's Data Scientists, so they can be confident they are have the right attitudes, unlike when I was initially learning and practicing statistics:
+I think the best part of the 67 page paper is near the end, which I believe is worth repeating for today's Data Scientists, so they can be confident they have the right attitudes, unlike when I was initially learning and practicing statistics:

 1. We need to face up to more realistic problems